_____DIGITAL PR IN GERMANY

 114 links

-💡 On average, these campaigns gain 1 link for every 3 hours worked.
+Expert advice pieces gain 1 link for every 3 hours worked

 Providing expert advice, either by utilising the client’s expertise or by partnering with an expert, has also proven successful in the German market with a quick turnaround.
 Practical advice that is relevant to its target audience in a particular sector is very valued by German journalists.
 Particularly advice or commentary on new and trending topics such as AI or remote work are in demand.